 Teaching & Art Workshops

-Feedback and collaborations for the learners was key with NHS Occupational therapits and psychotherapists inhouse at Calderstones Mental Health Secure Unit, and the out patient care team therapist in the community group sessions, community managers, the outreach team at Lancashire College.
-The sessions were informal, friendly, exploritory, a focuss for all types of participation in the groups through play, discussions, experiements, singular work, working in pairs or groups.
+Feedback and collaborations for the learners was key with NHS Occupational therapists and psychotherapists inhouse at Calderstones Mental Health Secure Unit Hospital, and the out patient care team therapist in the community group sessions in Penwortham/Preston, community managers, the outreach team at Lancashire College.
+The sessions were informal, friendly, exploratory, a main key focus was to include participation in all the groups through play, discussions, experiments, singular work, working in pairs or groups.
 Monitoring their progress of mood in the sessions and how well they were performing no matter how small or big was the main emphasis.

-Alfresco is a family oriented Music and Art Festival event, all childrens activities are free once on site.
+Alfresco Music and Art Festival is a family oriented Music and Art Festival event, all children's activities were free once on site in the festival.
 Danielle held her Yappers Chappers Designs jewellery stall and ran art workshops for three years, utilising old festival & music flyers as a starting point for the participants to create two dimensional and three dimensional origami and artworks within a competition.
 Winners of the competition won jewellery from the Yappers Chappers Designs stall and had their photos taken for the facebook page;- https://www.facebook.com/YappersChappersDesigns